est31/cargo-udeps/README.md

 Find unused dependencies in Cargo.toml.

-Needs Rust stable to compile and Rust nightly to run.
+While compilation of this tool also works on Rust stable, it needs Rust nightly to actually run.

 ```
 cargo install --git https://github.com/est31/cargo-udeps